jellewie/Arduino-CocktailMachine/ReadMe.md

 - **D#** 20 Dispensers with their setup data, saved in the format 'Type,LocationX,LocationY,LocationZ,TimeMSML,TimeMSoff,IngredientID'

 ### OTA (Over The Air update)
-This page can be accesed on [mixer.local/ota](http://mixer.local/ota) (or 'IP/ota') and enables you to update firmware over WiFi.
+This page can be accessed on [mixer.local/ota](http://mixer.local/ota) (or 'IP/ota') and enables you to update firmware over WiFi.
 On this page is a 'choose file' button where the new version can be selected.
 Make sure the right, compatible, most updated file is selected ("Mixer.bin").
 This can be downloaded from [releases](https://github.com/jellewie/Arduino-CocktailMachine/releases).
-After which the 'Upload' button needs to be press for the update process to begin, the unit will automatically update and reboot afterwards.
+After which the 'Upload' button needs to be pressed for the update process to begin, the unit will automatically update and reboot afterward.
 Note that [SoftSettings](#soft-settings) are preserved.

 ### Full reset